Pomsky F1, F2, F3, F4 - What Does It Mean?

 Since the Pomsky is a new breed, we still talk in terms of generations to indicate the level of selection that has been done.

 The breeder is expected to select the physically most harmonious and temperamentally stable puppies in each generation.
 Thus, the more advanced the generation, the more the puppy is supposed to be mature and refined after several years of selection by the breeder.

 In order to offer the most physically and morphologically stable puppies, we have decided to produce only F3 to F5 generations, which have at least 3 to 4 generations of selection behind them.

 However, some breeders in France still continue to produce the very first crossbreed known as Pomsky F1, between a Husky and a Pomeranian.

-In any case, it is important that a Pomsky has Husky-Pomeranian DNA.
-To ensure this, it is important to check the Embark tests of the parents of your future puppy.
-This is the only way to know if your future puppy is a true Pomsky or just a mix.
+Please note that in any case, a Pomsky must have Husky Spitz DNA.
+To ensure this, it is important to consult the Embark tests of the parents of your future puppy.
+This is the only way to know if your future puppy is a true Pomsky or a simple mix.
 Of course, the price should not be the same.
-With the high demand and high prices of Pomskies, more and more breeders are engaging in risky crossbreeding far from the Husky-Pomeranian cross or in reselling dogs from Russia.
-The main problems with these risky crossbreeds can be health problems due to lack of selection and temperament problems such as aggression, escape tendency, strong hunting instincts, and fearfulness.

 It is very important to research carefully before buying a Pomsky, as you will not have any guarantees since your puppy does not belong to any breed.